AliasQli/dialogue/README.md

 # dialogue

 Implement I/O described in Haskell Report 1.2, including stream-based and continuation-based I/O. You may want to [read the report](https://www.haskell.org/definition/haskell-report-1.2.ps.gz) or see the [examples](examples/Main.hs).
+Documentation is available on [Hackage](https://hackage.haskell.org/package/dialogue).